shengliangd/OhBing/README.md

 Currently it is hard-coded to use gpt-3.5-turbo.
-It has costed merely 4 RMB for testing and playing till now.
+It has costed merely 4 RMB for testing and playing till now. gpt-3.5-turbo makes mistakes frequently, but it's still fun to play with.
 Try gpt-4 if you have enough money : \)

 ## Usage